Indoor air quality strategies and the prevention of COVID transmission.

 “Classrooms and open-space offices present a special challenge because of their relatively large occupant density, which can lead to a higher chance of person-to-person cross infection in the space via airborne transmission as well as through direct or indirect contacts,” Zhang says.
 “As schools and businesses are making plans to reopen, how can the risk of such cross infection be minimized or prevented?”

 The coronavirus disease is a respiratory illness that can spread from person to person.
-The virus that causes COVID-19 spreads, typically through respiratory droplets from coughing, sneezing, or talking.
+The virus that causes COVID-19 typically spreads through respiratory droplets from coughing, sneezing, or talking.
 Some people without symptoms are able to spread the disease without knowing that they have it.

-Dr. Zhang, a professor in the Department of Mechanical and Aerospace Engineering and Director of the Building Energy and Environmental Systems Laboratory, writes that source control, ventilation and air cleaning — and combinations of all three — can offer important tools in preventing the spread of COVID within indoor spaces.
+Dr. Zhang, a professor in the Department of Mechanical and Aerospace Engineering and Director of the Building Energy and Environmental Systems Laboratory, writes that source control, ventilation, and air cleaning — and combinations of all three — can offer important tools in preventing the spread of COVID within indoor spaces.